TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Equilibrium

 \subsubsection{ISOLVER free-boundary equilibrium solver}

 The ISolver TRANSP equilibrium module is derived from Jon Menard's original standalone IDL version of ISolver~\cite{ISOLVER1}.
 As described above, it performs free-boundary equilibrium calculations incorporating information on the evolving currents in PF coils and passive structures surrounding the plasma and optionally any feedback circuits controlling them, which allows it to evolve the $q$ profile self-consistently for predictive calculations.
 As of early 2024, TRANSP had ISolver device data available for 18 different tokamaks and spherical tori, including DIII-D, NSTX-U, SPARC, MAST, Asdex-U, EAST, KSTAR, and ITER.
-New devices can be added by providing information on coil geometry and composition, circuits, and feedback controllers in a specified format and pre-processing it through the make\_eqtok utility; this task is normally performed by a TRANSP developer at users' request.
+New devices can be added by providing information on coil geometry and composition, circuits, and feedback controllers in a specified format and pre-processing it through the make\_eqtok utility; this task is normally performed by a TRANSP developer at users' request{\mc{, but training can be provided by the developers to users who wish to experiment with device configurations themselves.
+Alternatively, if the user can supply an IMAS database containing the pertinent information, a recently added option exists to pre-process this data through make\_eqtok at runtime without the need for developer involvement.}}

 Internally, ISolver uses Picard iteration to converge on a new equilibrium solution at each geometry time step.
 It begins with the existing toroidal current density distribution on an $(R, z)$ grid and the $q$ profile either input or, at the user's discretion, evolved according to the flux diffusion equation on a flux surface,